Monaco polesitter Leclerc faces anxious wait over crash-damaged Ferrari - RFI

 With his teammate Carlos Sainz on the second row alongside the Mercedes of Valtteri Bottas after posting the fourth quickest time Ferrari were confirming their impressive form in practice.

-"It's tomorrow that we score points but we are incredibly surprised to be on pole and fourth place for the race tomorrow," added Leclerc who has given Ferrari a real shot at their first grand prix win since 2019 after a sharp slump last season.
+"It's tomorrow that we score points but we are incredibly surprised to be on pole and fourth place for the race tomorrow," added Leclerc who has given Ferrari a real shot at their first grand prix win since 2019 after a sharp slump last season when they recorded their worst result since 1980.

+Ferrari team principal Mattia Binotto was as content as if his number had finally come up on the spin of a roulette wheel at the Principality's celebrated casino.

+"After our performance last year it is a huge step forward.
+I think the pole is a good reward for the team.

-Verstappen, who trails Hamilton by 14 points in the drivers' world championship, bemoaned the red-flag suspended conclusion to Q3.
+Verstappen, who trails Hamilton by 14 points in the drivers' world championship, bemoaned the premature conclusion to Q3.

 "The red flag ruined the chance for pole.
 Nevertheless, a good weekend and we recovered well from Thursday so not too bad."